 I know I’m busy, but does everyone else at my museum know it?
 Sometimes it can be useful to have quantifiable data that confirms empirically what you already know to be the case: that you’re working with superhuman energy on many projects simultaneously and your efforts are helping the museum stay afloat.
-It can also be useful to be able to apply some quantification to the work of others on your team.
+It can also be useful to be able to apply some quantification to the work of others on your team by running a

 While not expressly designed to support this sort of quantification, your collection management system can be used to generate statistics on staff activity.
 Your CMS exists at the core of much of your museum operations, and every use of the CMS leaves some sort of digital fingerprint, whether it’s a new record created by a user or an audit trail indicating the edit of an existing record.

 How deep you’re willing to go in your CMS forensic analysis partly depends on what your information requirements are.
 For example, you may only be interested in reporting on who among the staff logs on to the CMS each day and how long they remain logged on.
-True, this statistic can be misleading: if a staff member logs on to the CMS, takes a long nap and then logs off, they would generate the same stats as the person who logs on, works like a demon, and then logs off.
-Nevertheless, this is a simple metric that has some merit particularly if your motive is to shine a light on who among the staff rarely logs on to the CMS at all (you know who you are, Mr. Star Curator).
+True, this statistic can be misleading: if a staff member logs on to the CMS, takes a long nap and then logs off, they would generate the same stats as the person who logs on, works for hours, and then logs off.
+Nevertheless, this is a simple metric that has some merit particularly if your motive is to shine a light on who among the staff rarely logs on to the CMS at all.
 The report could look something like this:

 What You Did and When You Did It